Honkai: Star Rail: Distribution and promotion

-The Game collaborated with restaurants and cafes around the world with game merch and a specialized meal available for players to obtain in 2023.
-In Europe, the game collaborated with Domino's and Miss Millie’s in the UK from October 14th to November 14th.
+In late 2023, the game collaborated internationally with a number of restaurant and cafe franchises, offering game merchandise and specialized meals.
+In Europe, the game collaborated with Domino's and Miss Millie’s in the UK from October 14 to November 14.
 In other countries of Asia, except for mainland China, there were collaborations in Japan, Indonesia, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
-In Japan, the game collaborated with Wendy’s First Kitchen from October 11th to November 8th.
-From October 11th to November 14th, the collaboration in Indonesia with Convivium, La Juiceria Superfoods in Malaysia, Mann Hann in the Philippines, Kith in Singapore, Kogoro Katsu & Chicken Club in Thailand, and Piko Coffee in Vietnam.
-For Taiwan, Hong Kong, and Macau, there were collaborations with Cheogajip from October 18th to November 18th, and with KFC from November 9th to November 22nd in Hong Kong.
-In America, the game collaborated with Pelicana from December 1st to December 31st.
+In Japan, the game collaborated with Wendy's First Kitchen from October 11 to November 8.
+From October 11 to November 14, the collaboration in Indonesia with Convivium, La Juiceria Superfoods in Malaysia, Mann Hann in the Philippines, Kith in Singapore, Kogoro Katsu & Chicken Club in Thailand, and Piko Coffee in Vietnam.
+For Taiwan, Hong Kong, and Macau, there were collaborations with Cheogajip from October 18 to November 18, and with KFC from November 9 to November 22 in Hong Kong.
+In America, the game collaborated with Pelicana from December 1 to December 31.
 For specifically mainland China, there were countless collaborations with cafes, restaurants, drink shops, and many more.

+In July 2025, HoYoverse announced a collaboration with the Japanese anime television series Fate/stay night: Unlimited Blade Works, in which the characters Saber and Archer would be added to the game as long-term banners.
 In October 2025, Crunchyroll, Sony's anime streaming service, announced a global collaboration between it and HoYoverse for an exclusive Honkai: Star Rail collab, starting on November 6, to coincide with the game's Version 3.7 update.
 As part of the collaboration, the HoYoFair program's Honkai: Star Rail "Chimerric Park" event premiered exclusively on Crunchyroll, making it the first time that the HoYoFair program did an event outside of YouTube.

+On February 26, 2026, Epic Games announced a collaboration with Honkai: Star Rail for an exclusive tie-in collab with Fortnite, in which the characters Kafka and Blade would be added to the game.